 "Gregory Shushan's new book provides a uniquely insightful and provocative analysis of near-death experiences that documents their formative influence on worldwide beliefs about an afterlife.
 His ethnological perspective results in a more comprehensive understanding of NDEs than a purely biological or psychological model can provide, and suggests that afterlife beliefs are rooted not in culture but in the universal human experience of NDEs.
 This book is essential reading for anyone seeking to understand NDEs and their role in society."

--- Bruce Greyson, Carlson Professor Emeritus of Psychiatry and Neurobehavioral Sciences, Division of Perceptual Studies, University of Virginia.
+-- Bruce Greyson, Division of Perceptual Studies, University of Virginia.

 "This is a remarkable survey of near death experiences gathered from reports across the world.
 Interested readers will be amazed at the data reported by the author in this erudite and intelligent inquiry."